Little Joe (1784 ship): Career

-4th slave voyage (1787–1789): Captain Alexander Grierson sailed from Liverpool on 2 December 1787.
-Little Joe gathered slaves first at Bassa and then elsewhere on the windward Coast before she sailed from Africa on 26 August 1788.
-She arrived at Grenada on 17 October with 301 slaves.
+4th voyage transporting enslaved people (1787–1789): Captain Alexander Grierson sailed from Liverpool on 2 December 1787.
+Little Joe acquired captives first at Bassa and then elsewhere on the windward Coast before she sailed from Africa on 26 August 1788.
+She arrived at Grenada on 17 October with 301 captives.
 She sailed from Grenada on 26 December and arrived back at Liverpool on 22 February 1789.
 She had left Liverpool with 34 crew members and she had suffered nine crew deaths on her voyage.

+The Slave Trade Act 1788 (Dolben's Act) was the first British legislation passed to regulate the shipping of enslaved people.
+The Act limited the number of enslaved people that British ships were allowed to transport, based on the ships' tons burthen.
+At a burthen of 127 tons, the cap would have been 212 captives.

-5th slave voyage (1789–1791): Captain Richard Jones sailed from Liverpool on 31 December 1789.
-Little Joe gathered her slaves at Bassa and left Africa on 25 September 1790.She arrived at Black River, Jamaica on 14 November with 146 slaves and landed 144.
+5th voyage transporting enslaved people (1789–1791): Captain Richard Jones sailed from Liverpool on 31 December 1789.
+Little Joe acquired captives at Bassa and left Africa on 25 September 1790.
+She arrived at Black River, Jamaica on 14 November with 146 captives and landed 144.
 She sailed for Liverpool on 18 December and arrived there on 16 February 1791.
 She had left Liverpool with 30 crew members and she suffered one crew death on her voyage.

-6th slave voyage (1791–1792): Captain Thomas Bridge sailed from Liverpool on 8 April 1791.
-Little Joe gathered her slaves at Bassa and sailed from Africa on 23 February 1792.
-She arrived at Grenada in March with 206 slaves.
+6th voyage transporting enslaved people (1791–1792): Captain Thomas Bridge sailed from Liverpool on 8 April 1791.
+Little Joe acquired captives at Bassa and sailed from Africa on 23 February 1792.
+She arrived at Grenada in March with 206 captives.
 She arrived back at Liverpool on 23 June.
 She had left Liverpool with 19 crew members and she suffered six crew deaths on the voyage.

-7th slave voyage (1791–1792): Captain Owen Jones sailed for the Windward Coast on 1 August 1792.
+7th voyage transporting enslaved people (1791–1792): Captain Owen Jones sailed for the Windward Coast on 1 August 1792.
 He acquired a letter of marque on 21 March 1793, just after the outbreak of war with France.